 That made her wonder how much the term ‘fewer’ was truly significant.
 To that end, Eleanor asked that the managers of the royal granaries and stables encourage owls to roost in the barns, to deal with vermin.
 Owls had been a constant presence in the barns and stables at Ravensburg, after all, and vermin had been well-controlled.

 Eleanor demanded that discarded bones, flesh and skins be taken out of the kitchen and disposed of within no less than ten minutes of being tossed into boxes—they were not permitted to touch the floor at all.
 Every woodstove and oven in the kitchen was also cleaned out and scrubbed thoroughly.
 What truly shocked Eleanor about the whole operation was that it took three days to complete, even with all available kitchen staff working almost non-stop.
-Even more, when she went down to inspect the rooms, she glanced out the door and saw a stack of bones, cartilage and skins that had to have been at least five feet high, and more was being added to it.
+Even more, when she went down to inspect the rooms, she glanced out the door and saw a stack of bones, cartilage and skins that had to have been at least five feet high, and more were being added to it.

 Progress was being made.